01677 450342

 Curriculum Enrichment

-A key aspect to our curriculum is the enrichment opportunities offered to our pupils.
 Our curriculum is underpinned by our aims and these are enriched through our ‘36 Before Y6’ experiences which we pledge our children will complete by the time they leave Year 6.

 This is a rebrand of the ‘H&A 21’ which we launched in the Summer of 2022 and we have already had many exciting experiences including a whole school beach visit and a London residential which included attending a West End Theatre Production.

-The new ’36 before Y6′ is closely linked to our 6 curriculum aims, with 6 experiences linked to each of them.
+The ’36 before Y6′ is closely linked to our 6 curriculum aims, with 6 experiences linked to each of them.
 The children receive a passport with each of the activities which will be ‘ticked off’ throughout their time with us.
 Some of the activities we are particularly excited about are appearing on television or radio, going abroad and flying!

 More information about these is available at the bottom of the page.